 Hello world, this is me!

-I ‘m Dutch science nerd with a BASc Biochemistry (InHolland), MSc bio-informatics (VU Amsterdam) and PhD in computational biology (50% of which was wet-lab microbiology) at the Bio-Protection Research Centre and AgResearch in New Zealand.
-Currently doing Postdoctoral work in the Department of Archaeogenetics at the Max Planck Institute in Leipzig, Germany.
+My name is Lesley, i’m a Dutch science nerd with a BASc Biochemistry (InHolland), MSc bio-informatics (VU Amsterdam) and PhD in computational biology (50% of which was wet-lab microbiology) at the Bio-Protection Research Centre and AgResearch in New Zealand.
+Currently doing Postdoctoral work in the Department of Archaeogenetics at the Max Planck Institute for Evolutionary Anthropology in Leipzig, Germany.

-My interests in regards to bio-informatics lie in NGS data, genome assembly, genotyping, comparative genomics, GWAS but mostly data visualization.
-But I’m also still very much a microbiologist/molecular biologists that likes to get his hands dirty, with a great interest in cloning, microscopy and TEM related techniques.
+My interests in regards to bio-informatics large-scale data processing and visualization, as this often yields insights into interesting macro-evolution.
+But I’m also still very much a microbiologist/molecular biologists that likes to get his hands dirty.